Techs2Help/zabbix_templates/README.md

 # Custom Zabbix Templates
-Different custom created Zabbix Templates
+Different custom created Zabbix Templates<br>
-__The templates are only a Proof of Concept and they still need to work, be free to make a commit so that together we can help other people to monitor their services with Zabbix__
+__The templates are only a Proof of Concept and they still need to work, be free to make a pull request so that together we can help other people to monitor their services with Zabbix__

 Templates:
 - Cardano Node Monitoring:<br>